rebeccadavidsson/programmeren-2/overviews/9 Web/overview.md

 ## Getting Started

-Alright, here we go again!
+Alright, here we go again, for the last time!

-Log into <https://cs50.io/> and execute the below in a terminal window.
+Log into <https://ide.cs50.io/> and execute the below in a terminal window.

-    update50
-    mkdir ~/workspace/pset9/
+    mkdir ~/module10/
-    cd ~/workspace/pset9/
+    cd ~/module10/

 ## What to Do